Introduction to R and RStudio

 Escaping

-Sometimes you don’t know what is missing/ you change your mind and want to run something else, or your code is running much too long and you just want it to stop.
-The way to do it is to press Esc.
+Sometimes you don’t know what is missing, you change your mind and want to run something else, or your code is running too long and you just want it to stop.
+The way to stop it is to press Esc.

 Packages